GET THE MOST OUT OF LEARNING

 Stage 1

-The NEC Pastoral Officer offers Stage 1 support remotely, often providing enough assistance to help students progress.
+The NEC Pastoral and Welfare Officer offers Stage 1 support remotely, often providing enough assistance to help students progress.
 This support includes three focused calls, where the officer identifies and addresses key areas of need.
 The calls are scheduled at convenient times and can be spread over an agreed period.

 - If you are under 18 or registered as a vulnerable adult then your carer will be invited to attend the call with you.

-- If you are the parent / guardian of an under 18 student, or of an adult learner who is registered as vulnerable, we will always invite you to attend meetings with the Pastoral Officer and the student.
+- If you are the parent / guardian of an under 18 student, or of an adult learner who is registered as vulnerable, we will always invite you to attend meetings with the Pastoral and Welfare Officer and the student.

-It may be during this stage of support that you and the Pastoral Officer agree that further on a different type of support is required.
+It may be during this stage of support that you and the Pastoral and Welfare Officer agree that further on a different type of support is required.
 It is at this point they will discuss the next stage.

 Stage 2